joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 suspected since antiquity but modern neuroscience backs up our intuition.
 My consciousness does not fall off my body when I clip off a fingernail nor even if I chop off my arm.
-But if a neurosurgeon slices off a piece of my brain, or severs some neural connections somewhere, my consciousness may radically alter.
+But if a neurosurgeon slices off a piece of my brain, or severs some neural connections, my consciousness may radically alter.

 The brain is a large mass of neurons, and when those neurons cease firing I die and cease being conscious.
 So clearly consciousness has something to do with the activity of neurons.
-But consciousness cannot just be an inherent feature of neurons in general because the cerebellum contains four or five times as many neurons as the cerebral cortex but does not seem to be relevant for consciousness.
+But consciousness cannot be an inherent feature of neurons in general because the cerebellum contains four or five times as many neurons as the cerebral cortex but does not seem to be relevant for consciousness.
 On rare occasions people can be born [without a cerebellum][15], and by all appearances seem to be conscious (and often lead remarkably ordinary lives all things considering).